-The current real estate market may be artificially propped-up by a system of finance & regulations that could collapse at any time.
-Home values may further plummet if interest rates rise in any significant manner.
+The current real estate market may be artificially supported by a system that could collapse if interest rates were to go back to historic levels.
+Home values could further plummet if continued regulation makes it harder to for the average person to purchase a home.
 In times of currency-devaluation (where hard assets such as real estate should appreciate) the uncertainty surrounding the political and social situation means it may become increasingly difficult to sell fixed assets which are not portable (blood in the streets).

 … Do you have an opinion?
 Your comments are appreciated; this forum is now open to reasonable comments.